Explosion at mosque in Afghanistan kills at least 20 and wounds dozens

 A suicide attacker was responsible for the blast, which took place inside Sayed Abad mosque during Friday prayers, Kunduz provincial spokesman Matiullah Rohani told CNN.

-"Security forces are at the scene, and investigation is underway,"Taliban spokesman Zabiullah Mojahid said on Twitter.
+"Security forces are at the scene, and investigation is underway,"Taliban spokesman Zabihullah Mujahid said on Twitter.

 No group has yet claimed responsibility for the attack.